Hyakujo placed a water jug on the floor.

 It's said Isan the new master was already chosen by a magician before the contest started.

-Nevertheless the winner wasn't very successful as head of the new monastery.
-When he was about to quit the master-job a tiger had to remind him to stay until some monks would come.
+The winner wasn't very successful as head of the new monastery.
+When he was about to quit the master-job a tiger had to remind him to stay until some monks would come, to hear his teaching.

 The original Chinese Goang

 Venerable Guishan: When he was still first at Baizhang among the assembly and filling the Canon-Seat.

 Baizhang was going to choose the host of Great Gui, therefore requested the Head-Seat be compared together with the lower crowd, and put forth words to investigate the person who might go there.